LawrenceMorris/sql_practice_gcse/READ_ME.txt

 sql_Practice_v2.py

-This python program enables GCSE students to practice SQL commands on a sample database.The program is designed to complement the CAIE iGCSE syllabus, but will be useful for a range of other syllabi also.
+This python program enables GCSE students to practice SQL commands on a sample database.
+The program is designed to complement the CAIE iGCSE syllabus, but will be useful for a range of other syllabi also.

 Your computer needs to have python installed to run this program (which it probably does, if you have reached this point in the syllabus).